peplau/Sitecore-IoT-Hub/documentation/README.md

     > /sitecore/system/Modules/IoT Hub/Message Types

-    Because the result format JSON, don't forget to select "Json Deserializer" as your Deserializer
+    Because the result format is JSON, don't forget to select "Json Deserializer" as your Deserializer
     ![Thermometer GetState](images/Message-Type-GetState.jpg?raw=true "Thermometer GetState")

 2. Under the Message Type you just created, add propertie(s) to map to your method return type